xibosignage/xibo-manual/source/en/media_datasets.md

 ![Add Dataset](img/media_dataset_table.png)

-Each data set can have a number of actions performed against it, using the Action Menu.
+Each data set can have a number of actions performed against it, using the row menu.